-We are a specialty pharmaceutical company leveraging our novel non-aqueous formulation technology platforms, XeriSol[TM] and XeriJect[TM], to develop and commercialize ready-to-use, injectable and infusible drug formulations.
+We are a specialty pharmaceutical company leveraging our novel non-aqueous formulation technology platforms, XeriSolTM and XeriJectTM, to develop and commercialize ready-to-use injectable and infusible drug formulations.
 We have developed a ready-to-use, room-temperature stable liquid glucagon formulation that, unlike any currently available products, can be administered without any preparation or reconstitution.
-Our lead product candidate, Gvoke[TM], delivers ready-to-use glucagon via a commercially available auto-injector or pre-filled syringe for the treatment of severe hypoglycemia, a potentially life-threatening condition, in people with diabetes.
-In the United States, we have completed three Phase 3 clinical trials for our Gvoke New Drug Application, or NDA, which we submitted in August 2018 to the U.S. Food & Drug Administration, or the FDA.
-The FDA set June 10, 2019 as the Prescription Drug User Fee Act, or PDUFA, action goal date for our NDA, which was extended to September 10, 2019.
-If our NDA is approved at that time, we believe we will have the first ready-to-use, room-temperature stable liquid glucagon formulation that can be administered without any preparation or reconstitution.
-Additionally, based on our interactions with the European Medicines Agency, or EMA, regarding our development path in Europe, we completed a requisite Phase 3 trial to support our European Marketing Authorization Application, or MAA, which we plan to submit in the second half of 2019.
+Our first product, GvokeTM, delivers ready-to-use glucagon via a commercially available pre-filled syringe or auto-injector for the treatment of severe hypoglycemia, a potentially life-threatening condition.
+Gvoke was approved by the U.S. Food & Drug Administration ("FDA") for the treatment of severe hypoglycemia in pediatric and adult patients with diabetes ages 2 years and above on September 10, 2019.
+Gvoke is the first liquid glucagon product approved that can be administered via a pre-filled syringe (Gvoke PFS) or auto-injector (Gvoke HypoPenTM).
+We expect to begin the commercial launch of Gvoke PFS in mid-November 2019.
+Gvoke PFS will be available in two doses: a 0.5 mg/0.1 mL dose for pediatric patients and a 1 mg/0.2 mL dose for adolescent and adult patients.
+We expect Gvoke HypoPen will be available in 2020, also in both a 0.5 mg/0.1 mL dose for pediatric patients and a 1 mg/0.2 mL dose for adolescent and adult patients.
+Additionally, based on our interactions with the European Medicines Agency, or EMA, regarding our development path in Europe, we completed a requisite Phase 3 trial to support our European Marketing Authorization Application, or MAA, which we plan to submit by the end of 2019.
 We also are applying our novel ready-to-use, room-temperature stable liquid glucagon formulation for the management of hypoglycemia associated with additional intermittent and chronic conditions with significant unmet medical need.
-In addition, we are applying our technology platforms to convert other commercially available drugs into ready-to-use, room-temperature stable liquid formulations to address the needs in multiple therapeutic areas and conditions, including epilepsy and diabetes.
+In addition, we are applying our technology platforms to convert other commercially available drugs into ready-to-use, room-temperature stable liquid formulations to address the n

-We have begun building our commercial organization, including individuals in operations and marketing, in preparation for a commercial launch of Gvoke in the United States in the second half of 2019.
+We continue to build our commercial organization, including hiring individuals in commercial operations and sales and marketing, to support the commercial launch of Gvoke in the United States.
 Outside the United States we plan to pursue development and commercialization partnerships.
 We currently contract with third parties for the manufacture, assembly, testing, packaging, storage and distribution of our products.

-Since our inception in 2005, we have devoted substantially all of our resources to research and development initiatives, undertaking preclinical studies of our product candidates, conducting clinical trials of our most advanced product candidates, organizing and staffing our company and raising capital.
-We do not have any products approved for sale and have not generated any revenue from product sales.
+Since our inception in 2005, we have devoted substantially all of our resources to research and development initiatives, undertaking preclinical studies of our product candidates, conducting clinical trials of our most advanced product candidates, organizing and staffing our company, raising capital and preparing for commercialization of our first product, Gvoke, which was approved by the FDA on September 10, 2019.
+As of September 30, 2019, we had not yet generated any revenue from product sales.